bootstrapworld/curriculum/lessons/Algebra2/exploring-logarithmic-models/langs/en-us/slides.md

 {layout="Launch"}
 # Looking for Patterns

-Working in pairs or small groups, complete the rest of @printable-exercise{exploring-countries.adoc} using @online-exercise{https://teacher.desmos.com/activitybuilder/custom/646f99970cc6898a9d87ef95, Fitting Wealth-v-Health} to try fitting linear, quadratics, and exponential models for this dataset
+Working in pairs or small groups, complete the rest of @printable-exercise{exploring-countries.adoc} using @starter-file{alg2-wealth-v-health-desmos}.

 @teacher{
-Note: This worksheet involves lots of trial and error, as students try to come up with a good linear, quadratic, or exponential model.
-The goal is to __discover that a new kind of  model is necessary__.
+_Note: This activity involves lots of trial and error, as students try to come up with a good linear, quadratic, or exponential model.
+The goal is to discover that a new kind of  model is necessary_.
 }